Craig Latta

 worked for Bedarra Research Labs on the OpenAugment project,

-system.
-I later worked with Engelbart and the Bootstrap
+Augment system.
+I later worked with Engelbart and the

-Institute directly, on the version of Augment that Doug uses
+directly, on the version of Augment that Doug used in his everyday

-in his everyday work.
-I have worked for Applied
+work.
+I have worked for Applied Minds and Weather

 Dimensions with original Smalltalk implementor Dan Ingalls.
 I